horihiro/Azure-portal-plus-ChromeExtension/README.md

 </details>

-And you can change the style by using the CSS manipulating extensions (i.e. Stylus etc.)
+And you can change the style by using <a href="https://chromewebstore.google.com/search/user%20css">the User CSS extensions</a> (i.e. Stylus etc.)

 # Try this